Anudha/MLWorkshop/README.md

 ### Prerequisites

-In order to take this course, you want to have:
+In order to take this course, you'll want to have:
 - Basic Python Skills
 - Interest and curiosity about Machine Learning and Deep Learning